 While traditional welfare has long been blamed for keeping families out of the workforce, the EITC is supposed to draw them in.
 The perception that it does so successfully has contributed to its elevation as the country’s largest cash benefit program.
 Following major reforms to traditional cash welfare programs in the 1990s, welfare enrollments drastically and consistently declined.
 EITC benefits, on the other hand, have been expanded at the federal and state level several times since the program’s inception.
 Today, EITC transfers to low-income Americans dwarf cash welfare by a factor of almost six.

 Most researchers agree that the EITC has had sizable effects on employment, particularly for single mothers.
-But in a new working paper (PDF), Princeton University’s Henrik Kleven finds strong evidence that the EITC’s effects on employment and the labor supply of single women with children are overblown.
+But in this working paper (PDF), Princeton University’s Henrik Kleven finds strong evidence that the EITC’s effects on employment and the labor supply of single women with children are overblown.
 By comparing increases in the employment of single women with and without children (and of single women with different numbers of children), he shows that of all the federal and state reforms to the EITC since 1975, only the 1993 federal expansion was associated with employment increases.
 Though much of the existing research touting the employment effects of the EITC focuses on the 1993 reform, Kleven finds that the drastic employment increases observed in the mid-to-late 1990s were instead the result of welfare reform aided by a booming economy that made it easier or more beneficial to obtain formal work.

 While these findings counter the bulk of previous research on the issue, it would of course be difficult to prove conclusively that employment increases in the mid-to-late 1990s were completely unrelated to the EITC expansion in 1993.
 It’s possible that the magnitude of the labor market changes in the 1990s may swamp any EITC-related pattern.
 However, given that his analysis comprehensively examines every EITC reform since 1975, Kleven finds it hard to conclude that the EITC has played any major role in incentivizing single mothers to re-enter the labor force.